eric-henline/Data-Analysis-Portfolio/Tableau&SQL Case Study AEMR Energy Utility/README.md

+Data analysis practice project using SQL and Tableau to analyze and visualize energy data of the fictional company American Energy Market Regulator (AEMR).

+NOTE: The SQL queries were not necessary to clean or analyze the data in Tableau; they were done as practice and as a check of correctness.

+NOTE: The file size of the Tableau presentation may be too large to view in GitHub.
+If so, please view online web version at the link below.

 Link to view web version: https://public.tableau.com/app/profile/eric.henline/viz/AEMRSQLCaseStudy-EricHenline/Story?publish=yes

-Description: Data analysis practice project of the fictional company American Energy Market Regulator (AEMR) in which I use the SQL and Tableau to analyze and visualize  data about the American energy market.

-NOTE: File size may be too large to view in GitHub.
-If so, please view online web version at the link above.